mfer/in/README.md

 # in
-Intelligent Networks: Sensing the Environment, Planning Policies to provides Decision Making and Act back on it.
+Intelligent Networks: Sensing the Environment, Planning Policies to provide Decision Making capable to Act well as possible back on it.